DataDog/documentation/content/en/account_management/billing/usage_control_apm.md

 Datadog has many pricing plans to fit your needs.
 For more information, see the [Pricing page][1].
 Read APM documentation on [APM Billing][2] to understand how billing works for APM and Distributed Tracing.

-App Analytics is billed on the basis of [APM event][3] count.
+App Analytics is billed on the basis of [Analyzed Span][3] count.
 You can choose to configure [App Analytics][4] per service to manually control the number of Analyzed Spans being generated using the following tools.
 Note that this, however, limits App Analytics functionality on those services or integration.

-### Choose APM Event Retention
+### Choose Analyzed Span Retention

 App Analytics Pricing depends on the retention policy of Analyzed Spans.
 You can control your bill by choosing the duration Analyzed Spans are retained for.